-A stratification test was performed for the RICE exhaust stack.
+A stratification test was performed for each RICE exhaust stack.
 The stainless-steel sample probe was positioned at sample points correlating to 16.7, 50.0 (centroid), and 83.3% of the stack diameter.
 Pollutant concentration data were recorded at each sample point for a minimum of twice the maximum system response time.

-The recorded concentration data for the RICE exhaust stack indicated that the measured O_2 and CO_2 concentrations did not vary by more than 5% of the mean across the stack diameter.
-Therefore, the RICE exhaust gas was considered to be unstratified and the compliance test sampling was performed at a single sampling location within the RICE exhaust stack.
+The recorded concentration data for the RICE exhaust stacks indicated that the measured $O_2$ and $CO_2$ concentrations did not vary by more than 5% of the mean across the stack diameter.
+Therefore, the RICE exhaust gas was considered to be unstratified and the compliance test sampling was performed at a single sampling location within each RICE exhaust stack.